 Located just 65 miles west of Denver, Winter Park is a year-round destination in Grand County that’s known for its plethora of outdoor activities.
-But it’s best known for its winter sports, such as skiing.
-Home to the state’s longest continually operating ski resort, the town of Winter Park has grown up around the resort, expanding into one of Colorado’s most popular places to vacation.
+Though it’s aptly best known for its winter sports and ski resort.
+Home to the state’s longest continually operating ski area, the town of Winter Park has grown up around the resort, expanding into one of Colorado’s most popular places to vacation.

 Part of Winter Park’s attraction is its proximity to the Front Range, short lift lines, and world-class expert ski terrain.
 Beyond Winter Park, visitors will find other local ski areas that offer big terrain and a similar low-key experience.
 Discover here these ski resorts near Winter Park and start planning your vacation today!